cyborgoat/tech-reservoir/tech-blog/git/new-ssh-key.md

 ---
 title: Generating a new SSH key and adding it to the ssh-agent
 summary: You can access and write data in repositories on GitHub.com using SSH (Secure Shell Protocol).
-When you connect via SSH, you authenticate using a private key file on your local machine.
 author: Junxiao Guo
 date: 2023-01-27
 tags: